The-RIIPL-lab/NETRT/README.md

-# NETRT - DICOM RT Structure Processor
+# NETRT CONNECT - DICOM RT Structure Processor

-NETRT is a service that listens for DICOM studies on a network port, automatically processes them to generate contour overlays from RT Structure Sets, and sends the newly created DICOM series to a specified destination.
+NETRT (CONNECT) is a service that listens for DICOM studies on a network port, automatically processes them to generate contour overlays from RT Structure Sets, and sends the newly created DICOM series to a specified destination.

 It is designed to run continuously as a background service, making it ideal for automated research workflows.
 The recommended deployment method is using Docker.